-Established after the merger of Zambana and Nave San Rocco
+Municipality created by the merger of Zambana with Nave San Rocco

-Terre d'Adige was established on 1 January 2019 after the merger of the municipalities of Zambana and Nave San Rocco.
+Terre d'Adige is a new municipality created on 1st January 2019 by the merger of the villages of Zambana and Nave San Rocco.

 Zambana's origins were as a transit place on the chief line of communication, the river Adige.
 In fact, until 1850, before the railway was built, the river was the fulcrum of Trentino's economy.